I've walked into a lot of BJJ academies over the years.

 Walk into a well-run BJJ academy and you feel it immediately.
 There's a word I keep coming back to when I try to describe it: order.

 Not rigidity.
 Not corporate coldness.
 Order in the sense that everything is in its place.
 Everyone knows the rules.
 The students are focused.
 The instructors are engaged.
-The owner is present — genuinely present, not physically there while mentally somewhere else.
+The owner is present, genuinely present, not standing there while his mind is somewhere else.

 That feeling isn't accidental.
-It isn't a product of luck or a particularly gifted instructor.
-It's the product of systems that are doing their job quietly in the background.
+It isn't luck or a particularly gifted instructor.
+It's the product of systems doing their job quietly in the background.

 The students who train there will never know the engine exists.
 They'll just love being there.
 They'll keep coming back.
 They'll tell their friends.